 The following blood tests may be done:

-Functional ovarian cysts often don't need treatment.
-They usually go away on their own within 8 - 12 weeks.
+Functional ovarian cysts often do not need treatment.
+They often go away on their own within 8 to 12 weeks.

 Types of surgery for ovarian cysts include:

-Other treatments may be recommend if you have polycystic ovary syndrome or another disorder that can cause cysts.
+You may need other treatments if you have polycystic ovary syndrome or another disorder that can cause cysts.

 Cysts in women who are still having periods are more likely to go away.
-There is a higher risk of cancer in women who are postmenopausal.
+A complex cyst in a woman who is past menopause has a higher risk of being cancer.
+Cancer is very unlikely with a simple cyst.

 Complications have to do with the condition causing the cysts.
 Complications can occur with cysts that: